 CHIP is the state is known as Ohio Healthy Start.
 The abbreviated name is SCHIP.
 It is very similar to the resource above in that it can provide assistance for low to moderate income families with children.
 Applicants need to be uninsured and out of options.
 877-852-0010

 The state of Ohio High Risk Pool - Pre-Existing Condition Insurance Plan is paid for at the federal level using government grants.
 It will pay for a broad range of health benefits.
 This can include primary and specialty care, physicals, basic check ups and prescription drugs.
 So if you can’t get insurance due to the pre-existing condition, then the high risk plan may help during this timeframe.

-HIV Drug Assistance Program - OHDAP - will pay for HIV-related medications.
+HIV Drug Assistance Program - OHDAP - This government program will pay for HIV-related medications.
 This is offered free of charge for eligible participants and their care takers.
 Telephone number is 800-777-4775.